Lisa Duggan

 Lisa Duggan (/ˈduːɡən/) is Professor of Social and Cultural Analysis at New York University.
-Duggan was president of the American Studies Association from 2014 to 2015, presiding over the annual conference on the theme of "The Fun and the Fury: New Dialectics of Pleasure and Pain in the Post-American Century."
+Duggan was president of the American Studies Association from 2014 to 2015, presiding over the annual conference on the theme of "The Fun and the Fury: New Dialectics of Pleasure and Pain in the Post-American Century".

 Duggan earned her Ph.D. from the University of Pennsylvania.

 Duggan is also one of the editors of queer commentary website, Bully Bloggers, developed with José Esteban Muñoz, Jack Halberstam, and Tavia Nyong’o.
-Duggan has described herself as a "commie pinko queer feminist".
-She was written on topics including feminist responses to pornography and homonormativity.
+Duggan has described herself as a "commie pinko queer feminist."
+She was written on topics including feminist views on pornography and homonormativity.